De-Alchmst/ex-forth/README.md

 It is mainly intended to fulfill my needs and probably has few a bugs/flaws.

 I do not try to sway you from using it.
-If you want to use C libraries with FORTH, I still believe ex:forth to be the best choice.
+If you want to use C libraries with FORTH, I still believe ex:forth to be a solid choice.
-(tell me if there is a better one, I would like to know) Just take it for what it is and don't expect perfection.
+Just take it for what it is and don't expect perfection.

 # Credits